 - 1 unwashed turkey roasting tray

-First put all your turkey innards into a medium sized saucepan, add the rest of the stock ingredients and put over a medium high heat, bring to the boil, then turn right down and put a lid on.
+- First put all your turkey giblets into a medium sized saucepan, add the rest of the stock ingredients and put over a medium high heat.
+Bring to the boil, then turn right down and put a lid on.
 Leave to simmer away for 45 minutes.

-Defrost your stock for 24 hours in the fridge.
-Or you can defrost it by zapping it in the microwave or just melt it in a saucepan over a low heat.
+- Defrost your stock for 24 hours in the fridge.
+Alternatively, you can defrost it the stock by zapping it in the microwave or just melt it in a saucepan over a low heat.

-Bring back to the boil and simmer for 5 minutes just before you want to serve the gravy.
+- Bring back to the boil and simmer for 5 minutes just before you want to serve the gravy.
+You may wish to sieve your gravy for a smoother finish.

 Bonus Recipe: Turkey Stock from a Turkey Carcass

 If you are cooking a whole turkey on Christmas day, you can repeat the same process with the turkey carcass, after you’ve eaten your lunch, and you will produce some really lovely turkey stock to use at a later date in soups or stews or anywhere you might usually use chicken stock.
-It would taste wonderful in Lemon and Garlic Chicken Traybake with Saffron Rice Pilaf, Easy Peasy Prawn Paella or Easy Peasy Vegetable Soup.
+It would taste wonderful in my Chicken and Chorizo Paella, Easy Sausage Traybake or any of my soups.

 - 1 turkey carcass (or a chicken carcass will work too)